bloominstituteoftechnology/cs-guided-project-array-string-manipulation/README.md

 Please fork and clone this repo to your computer by the start of class.

-Sean Chen Dec 7th: String Manip and Array
+Sean Chen Dec 7th: String Manip and Array: https://youtu.be/fHxNLJXAeek